gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-02/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - NEW MODULE: Added a new `check-url` script that can be used to repeatedly test a URL until either it returns an expected response, and the script exits successfully, or the max number of retries is exceeded, and the script exits with an error.
 The driving use case for this is verifying automated ECS deployments.
-You can add this script to the end of your CI build to check if the new version of your ECS service actually deployed and to fail the build if it didn't.
+You can add this script to the end of your CI build to check if the new version of your ECS service actually deployed and to fail the build if it didn&apos;t.

 </div>